automl/amltk/docs/guides/tasks.md

 and experimentation, where the user can incrementally add more functionality and complexity to their system.

-By the end of this guide, we hope that the following code, it's options and it's inner working becomes easy to understand.
+By the end of this guide, we hope that the following code, its options and its inner working become easy to understand.

 ```python
 from byop.scheduling import Scheduler, Task